The role of a PRRC under the MDR

 (d) the reporting obligations referred to in Articles 82 to 86 are fulfilled; NOTE: This refers to Vigilance reporting, i.e. serious incident, field safety corrective action, and incident trend reporting).

-(e) in the case of devices for performance studies intended to be used in the context of interventional clinical performance studies or other performance studies involving risks for the subjects, the statement referred to in Section 4.1 of Chapter II of Annex XV is issued.
 NOTE: This refers to the statement confirming that the device conforms to the General Safety and Performance Requirements in Annex I of the EU IVDR, except those relative to aspects covered by the clinical performance study and that, for these, precautions are taken to protect the subject’s health and safety.

 Does the PRRC need to be an employee of the company?

-Yes.
 Only companies with fewer than 50 employees and an annual turnover under EUR 10 million (falling within the definition of micro and small enterprises as per Commission Recommendation 2003/361/EC) are allowed to outsource their PRRC to an outside expert, under the conditions that the PRRC fulfils the qualification criteria and is permanently and continuously at their disposal.

-It is important to note that neither the MDR/IVDR nor the guidance document MDCG 2019-7 provides details as to the practical implications of permanent and continuous availability.
+It is important to note that neither the EU-MDR/IVDR nor the guidance document MDCG 2019-7 provides details as to the practical implications of permanent and continuous availability.
 Hence, it is recommended that manufacturers and EU authorised representatives interpret this requirement conservatively, and their external PRRC remains reachable 24/7 and has an officially appointed designee for absences.
 The contractual agreement with the PRRC should detail his/her permanent and continuous availability should also include the relevant person’s qualification.

 What does this mean in terms of liability?